brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ##                                LRT df       pval
     ## LR test, lambda = (1 1 1) 64.12643  3 7.7161e-14

-Adding a small constant that will have a small impact on the data we find that windspeed, should have a square root transformation.
+Adding the small constant, it has a small impact on the data and so windspeed should have a square root transformation.

 ``` r
 testTransform(diag1, lambda = c(1, .5, 1))